ailiop/idvf/paper.md

 are related to the unknown inversion error.
 We use them as feedback in a two-phase iteration.
-In the first phase, we modulate the study-domain IC residual with adaptive feedback control for guaranteed global convergence, under certain mild condition [@medphys2018].
+In the first phase, we modulate the study-domain IC residual with adaptive feedback control for guaranteed global convergence, under certain mild conditions [@medphys2018].
 Once the error is made sufficiently small we switch to phase two, where we use the reference-domain IC residual and achieve locally quadratic convergence rate.
 Phase transition and integration is enabled by a multi-resolution